Azure/az-hop/README.md

 az role assignment create --assignee "http://terraform_spn" --role "User Access Administrator"

-# In order to use your SPN with packer to buid images you have to store it's secret in a keyvault and grant a read access policy to this
 ```
+In order to use your SPN with packer to buid images you have to store it's secret in a keyvault and grant a read access policy to this

+> Note: You can also have a look on how to configure a [devops environment](./devops/readme.md).

 ## Contributing